krlohnes/cantseefuck/README.md

 ### 🧰 How to Use

 1. Clone the repo
-2. Paste your CantSeeFuck masterpiece into a `.cfs` file
+2. Paste your CantSeeFuck masterpiece into a `.csf` file
 3. Run it through the interpreter
 4. Wonder where your life went wrong